 Susan Cain links to the research in The Talent Code and deep practice.

-She says that practicing in groups is not the best most effective way of doing deep practice because it requires unwavering, direct and undisturbed focus.
+She says that practicing in groups is not the best and most effective way of doing deep practice because it requires unwavering, direct, and undisturbed focus.

 It also requires working hard on the parts that are most challenging to you.